jeffchi/secure-build-cli/SBS-HPVScloud.md

     "status": "exiting due to a non-zero return value: 1, cmd: docker build --disable-content-trust=false -t docker.io/<user_name>/nginxapp:latest -f Dockerfile ."
 }
 ```
-To stop a long-running build process, refer to [How to stop and clean up a build process](SBS-HPVScloud.md#how-to-stop-and-clean-up-a-build-process).
+To stop a long-running build process, see [How to stop and clean up a build process](SBS-HPVScloud.md#how-to-stop-and-clean-up-a-build-process).

 ## How to deploy the image that is built by using SBS
 Complete the following steps: